 My favorite way is to find unusual objects that would not normally be considered “garden pots” and make quirky succulent container gardens.

 How will you use succulents?
 In the garden as an ornamental plant?
 As a houseplant?
 Or, to fill in landscaping in the driest part of your yard?
-Please share in the comments, I’d love to hear!
+Please join the conversation on Facebook, I’d love to hear!